In order to begin the process of dealing with communication in a world filled with Alzheimer's you first need to make a simple important decision

 I'll let you decide the answer.

-Effective communication with someone suffering from Alzheimer's requires you to identify the emotion behind the persons words.
+Effective communication with someone living with Alzheimer's requires you to identify the emotion behind the persons words.
 To learn ways to address what they are feeling and to validate those feelings.

 Is this you?